Edmonton: Military

-Canadian Forces Base Edmonton is home to 1 Canadian Mechanized Brigade Group (1 CMBG), the Regular Force army brigade group of 3rd Canadian Division of the Canadian Army.
-Units in 1 CMBG include Lord Strathcona's Horse (Royal Canadians), 1 Combat Engineer Regiment, two of the three battalions of Princess Patricia's Canadian Light Infantry, and various headquarters, service, and support elements.
+Canadian Forces Base Edmonton is home to 1 Canadian Mechanized Brigade Group (1 CMBG), a Regular Force formation within 1st Canadian Division of the Canadian Army.
+Units in the brigade group include Lord Strathcona's Horse (Royal Canadians), 1 Combat Engineer Regiment, two of the three battalions of Princess Patricia's Canadian Light Infantry, and various headquarters, service, and support elements.
 Although not part of 1 CMBG, 408 Tactical Helicopter Squadron and 1 Field Ambulance are located with the brigade group.
-All of these units are located at Lancaster Park, immediately north of the city.
+All of these units are located at CFB Edmonton, immediately north of the city.
 From 1943, as CFB Namao (now CFB Edmonton/Edmonton Garrison), it was a major air force base.
 In 1996, all fixed-wing aviation units were transferred to CFB Cold Lake.

 The Canadian Parachute Centre was located in the city until 1996, when it was moved to CFB Trenton, Ontario, and renamed the Canadian Army Advanced Warfare Centre.
 The move of 1 CMBG and component units from Calgary occurred in 1996 in what was described as a cost-saving measure.
 The brigade had existed in Calgary since the 1950s, and Lord Strathcona's Horse had traditionally been a Calgary garrison unit dating back to before the First World War.